openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 Expanding a CC's responsibilities should follow the same process as establishing a new contributor, although in most cases, the comment period need only be one week.
+In addition, for newly created repositories or similar situations, a single forum thread can be used to nominate several existing CCs at once, provided they already hold similar responsibilities (e.g. proposing several people who are already coding CCs to get commit rights for a new repo).

-However, in cases where the new responsibilities are greatly different from the responsibilities currently held (for example, a coding contributor having previously held only backend repo commit rights asking for permission to a ``frontend-*`` repo), consider making the comment period the full 2 weeks.
+However, in cases where the new responsibilities are greatly different from the responsibilities currently held (for example, a coding contributor having previously held only backend repo commit rights asking for permission to a ``frontend-*`` repo), consider making the comment period the full 2 weeks, and use a separate thread for each individual as usual.

 Where Do I Start?
 -----------------